 Did you know that less than 50% of American fourth graders scored as proficient readers in the 2019 Reading Performance survey conducted by the National Assessment of Educational Progress?

-There are many factors that influence this disturbing and long-standing trend.
+There are many factors that influence this trend.
 The most basic one, however, might be hard-wired in our brains, because while speech is something that children acquire by hearing and using it often enough, research has shown that reading doesn’t come naturally to us.
-This research goes against the circulating idea that children will learn to read simply by being surrounded with good books and guessing their way through them using context clues.
+This research goes against the idea that children will learn to read simply by being surrounded with good books and guessing their way through them using context clues.

 When teaching students phonics and literacy skills, it’s important to remember that reading should be fun.
 Give students frequent opportunities to develop their skills in fun games and activities.
-It is also helpful to tie words and sounds to physical actions as a way of transcending language and providing students with context.
+These lessons cover additional phonics concepts for developing readers and are enriched with activities to help students remember what they’ve been taught:

 More Lessons for Developing Readers

 Learning to read is one of the most basic skills we can give our students.
 By teaching students to read, write, and think critically, they can be taught to overcome challenges they will face in life.
 English lesson plans from Gynzy help K-8 students develop these skills in engaging lesson plans that work in a classroom or online learning environment.
 Start delivering more engaging ELA and phonics lessons by creating a Gynzy account and exploring our Library.